simophin/website/content/posts/why-i-like-room.md

 This of course, will cause implementation details - the Realm library - to leak all over your codebase.

 Of course, as stated before, you can still implement the `List` version of interface safely, by coping the data from the live Realm objects into a POJO version.
 Ha!
-This is exactly what we are talking about, live object is just so against common software pattern that I don't think it's worth the cost!
+This is exactly what we are talking about, if you have to copy a live object to a plain object to be able to use it, why use live object to start with?

 How does the Room compare, you ask.